-- (c) An employee who believes she/he has been harassed may submit a complaint in writing to the Administrator (or to the Mayor where the Administrator is the subject of the complaint) within ten (10) days of the most recent alleged incident.
-The complaint will include the name of the person being complained about (the respondent), a description of the alleged harassment and the remedy sought.
-Complaints will be held in confidence by all parties involved to the extent practicable and except as may be required by due process. - (d) The Administrator (or designate) will investigate the complaint and provide a report to the complainant and respondent within twenty (20) days of receipt of the complaint.
+- (a) An employee may submit a complaint in writing to the Administrator (or to the Mayor where the Administrator is the subject of the complaint) within six (6) months of the last alleged occurrence.
+The complaint must contain the specific instance(s) and date(s) that the alleged harassment occurred, the names of any witnesses, an explanation of how the action constitutes a violation (harassment), and the remedy sought. - (b) When The Administrator (or designate) has received a complaint they will notify the respondent and the union staff representative of the substance of the complaint within fifteen (15) days of receipt.
+Complaints will be held in confidence by all parties involved to the extent practicable and except as may be required by due process. - (c) The Administrator (or designate) will investigate the complaint and will complete their report in writing within twenty (20) days.
 This report shall include a finding as to whether or not harassment has taken place and what action, if any, the Administrator has taken to resolve the complaint.
+Any action to resolve the complaint, will be made within ten (10) days of receiving the investigator's report.
 This may include discipline up to and including dismissal.
-The time period for investigation may be extended with the consent of the Union. - (e) The complainant, respondent and any witnesses interviewed in this process are entitled to steward representation.
-A complainant may not be transferred without her/his consent during the investigation of a complaint.
-Where a complaint is found to be frivolous or vexatious, the Administrator may take appropriate disciplinary action. - (f) With the agreement of the complainant and respondent, the Administrator may attempt to mediate a settlement.
-If the proposed settlement is agreed to by the complainant and respondent, it shall be considered determinant of the complaint. - (g) Where the complainant or the respondent is not satisfied with the outcome of this procedure, a grievance may be initiated at Step 2 of the grievance procedure.
+The time period for investigation may be extended with the consent of the Union. - (d) The Administrator will advise the respondent, the complainant and the Union in writing of the substance of the investigator's report and the resolution of the complaint. - (e) The complainant, respondent and any witnesses interviewed in this process are entitled to steward representation.
+A complainant may not be transferred during the investigation of a complaint, without their consent. - (f) With the agreement of the complainant and respondent, the Administrator may attempt to mediate a settlement.
+If the proposed settlement is agreed to by the complainant and respondent, it shall be considered determinant of the complaint. - (g) Where either the complainant or the respondent, in conjunction with the Union, is not satisfied with the Employer's response, the Union will put the complaint, within thirty (30) days, before a mutually agreed upon, independent adjudicator who specializes in cases of harassment.
+The adjudicator shall work with the parties to achieve a mutually acceptable resolution and if this is not achieved, the adjudicator shall have the right to: - dismiss the complaint; - (2) determine the appropriate level of discipline to be applied to the harasser;